imteekay/boring-test/README.md

 The `file` argument expects the component file to be tested.

-The `template` options are: `css` and `default`.
+The `template` options are: `css`, `ui`, and `default`.
 The [`css` template](https://github.com/leandrotk/boring-test/blob/master/templates/css.js) will generate a test for styled components.
+The [`ui` template] will generate a test for the component using [Enzyme](https://www.npmjs.com/package/enzyme).
 If you do not pass the template, it will generate an empty test file.

 ## Examples